Huckleberry's Breakfast & Lunch

 Huckleberry's Breakfast & Lunch is a California-based restaurant chain in the United States.

 Description

 Huckleberry's Breakfast & Lunch's Southern menu includes beignets, fried green tomatoes, French toast, and sandwiches.
 The restaurant also serves iced tea and lemonade.

 History and locations

 The business is owned by Heritage Restaurant Brands.
 There are approximately 30 locations.
+The business debuted in Oregon in 2026.